MrJadaml/mac-maker/readme.md

 - From the row of icons at the top, click "Erase"
 - A popup menu will appear with a field for the "Name" and "Format".
   Just leave the defaults and click the "Erase" button in the bottom right.
-- Once it goes through its speel, click "Done"
+- Once it goes through its spiel, click "Done"
 - Close the Disk Utility window to get back to the "macOS Utilities" window.
 - Now choose the option in the list labeled "Reinstall macOS" and click "Continue"
 - From here it will guide you through the steps to a fresh install.